Path Planning for Masked Diffusion Model Sampling: Acknowledgments

 \section{Acknowledgments}

 Fred extends sincere gratitude to Jiaxin Shi, Xinyou Wang, Zaixiang Zheng, Chengtong Wang, and Bowen Jing, Kaiwen Zheng for their invaluable insights on DPLM.
 Fred devotes his special thank you to Tian Wang for playing ping-pong with him during the project and Divya Srijay, for reminding him what a factorial is.
-Zack likewise extends his gratitude to Jim Nolen for his invaluable insights.
+Zack extends his gratitude to Jim Nolen for his support and insightful discussions.

 The authors acknowledge funding from UNIQUE, CIFAR, NSERC, Intel, Samsung, as well as the Hartwell Foundation and CHDI Foundation.
 The research was enabled in part by computational resources provided by the Digital Research Alliance of Canada (\url{https://alliancecan.ca}), Mila (\url{https://mila.quebec}), and NVIDIA.
 This research is partially supported by the EPSRC Turing AI World-Leading Research Fellowship No. EP/X040062/1 and EPSRC AI Hub No. EP/Y028872/1.
+Z.B. is partially supported by NSF-DMS award 2038056.